 Want immediate, clear feedback on ways to improve your talk in 10 minutes?
 I have a suggestion for you.
-My only proviso is, don’t do this if you’re an anxious speaker or highly self-conscious or you may end up feeling worse and it will potentially set you back.
+My only proviso is, don’t do this if you’re an anxious speaker or highly self-conscious, or you may end up feeling worse and it could really set you back.

 - Get your phone or camcorder ready to go